top of page

 The Science Behind Water's Healing Power

-Sometimes clients say that listening to them talk about their trauma might be too much for me.
+Sometimes clients ask me whether listening to them talk about their trauma can get too much for me.
 When this happens, I sometimes ask if they want to know what I do to ‘ground’ myself so that I can be fully present with them without holding on to their problems.
 As a trauma ‘survivor’ I am very much aware of the way I hold trauma in my body - the impact it has on my breathing and on my gut.
 Therefore, it's really important for me to stay present and alert to when this is happening.
 I start my mornings outside - barefoot and exercising in the garden.
 I practice Qi Gong, write my journal and then do a Breathwork or Meditation session.

 Waterfalls in the Ngare Forest, Mount Kenya